turtle96/taskell/docs/UserGuide.md

 To edit a task, use the edit command.
 This command edits the task at a specified INDEX.
 The index refers to the index number shown in the most recent listing.<br>
 Format: `edit INDEX NEWTASK`<br>
  <img src="images/editCmd.png" width="600"> <br>
-Picture 6: edit 2 schedule meeting on wednesday: edits the 2nd task in Taskell to “schedule meeting on wednesday”.
+Picture 6: `edit 2 schedule meeting on wednesday: edits the 2nd task in Taskell to "schedule meeting on wednesday."`

 #### Saving the information in Taskell
 Specify the path of a new folder to store the data file of Taskell.
 The user should have permissions to access the folder.<br>